 - Kiwi

 That's it!
-All ingredients are super healthy for you and your kids.
+All my watermelon popsicle ingredients are super healthy for you and your kids.
 Plus, they are really cute and look just like a fresh slice of watermelon. 🙂

 WATERMELON POPSICLES HEALTH BENEFITS

 - Watermelon: an excellent source of a powerful antioxidant called lycopene.
-When you see a red colored fruit or vegetable, that is the antioxidant lycopene showing through.
-Antioxidants help to decrease inflammation in your body and fight disease!
+When you see a red colored fruit or veggie, that is the antioxidant lycopene showing through.
+Antioxidants help to lower inflammation in your body and fight disease!

-- Blueberries: known as one of the most nutritious fruits you can eat.
+- Blueberries: are one of the most healthy fruits you can eat.
 Their blue color comes from another type of antioxidant that helps to fight inflammation and disease!
 Make sure you wash them completely to get rid of any pesticide residue.
 Or even better, buy them organic!

 - Coconut milk: rich in medium chain fats, these go straight to your liver to be burned for energy!
 Coconuts are also an amazing source of folate, iron, magnesium, potassium, copper, manganese and selenium!

 - Kiwi: are high in vitamin C. Vitamin C acts as an antioxidant in your body to also help fight disease and inflammation!
-Did you know that depression is strongly correlated with chronic inflammation?
+Plus the tiny seeds are excellent for gut health, even in our little babies and toddlers!

 TIPS TO MAKE THE BEST HEALTHY WATERMELON POPSICLES